 can contain lead that can enter tap water through corrosion and leaching.

 MWRA treats the water at the John J. Carroll Treatment Plant with sodium carbonate (soda ash) and CO2 (carbon dioxide) to increase

 the pH and buffering capacity of the water.
 This has considerably reduced

 lead levels found when you first use your tap.
-Bi-monthly pH results are
+Daily pH and alkalinity results are

 available in the Update.

 For more on Corrosivity/Lead go to Lead